willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh" # This loads nvm
 ```

 With this, as soon as you recharge your terminal the NVM will be available.
 Now just install the version of NodeJS of your choice.
-In this book we will use version 5.3.0.
+In this book, we will use version 5.3.0.

 ```bash
 $ nvm install 5.3.0